EnterpriseDB/pg-backup-api/pg_backup_api/README.md

 For the process of generating app stub code from an openapi spec, and how Flask and Connexion and everything goes together in the process (Note that it uses an older version of OAS and associated tools; here we're using OAS 3.0.0 and correspondingly openapi-generator, not swagger-codegen.) https://haseebmajid.dev/blog/rest-api-openapi-flask-connexion

+## Releasing

+Follow the process documented in the [pg-backup-api-packaging repo](https://github.com/EnterpriseDB/pg-backup-api-packaging).